 - Fixed Space Maintainers:

-When baby teeth is lost before permanent teeth appears, then fixed space maintainers used to keep the space until permanent teeth comes.
+When baby teeth loss teeth before permanent teeth appears, then fixed space maintainers used to keep the space until permanent teeth comes.
 Then band is attached to teeth and arch wire is extended next to space.

 This one is alternative to traditional dental braces and these are now more comfortable to adults to use and are less visible as compare to metal wire braces.
 Aligners are usually work in the same way as fixed appliances work.
 But in this case no metal wire and brackets used and can be removed for eating, brushing and flossing.